airctl/.github/profile/README.md

 We think this includes:

 - AI RPG with online emulator, to simulate realistic Artificial Intelligence Incidents and their response at any location without requiring external faciliation.
 Try it now: https://airctl.github.io/
-- AI Incident Commander Play Guides, to help incident teams understand how to develop awareness of their organization's Incident Management readiness for AI Incidents
+- AI Incident Capitan Play Guides, to help incident teams understand how to develop awareness of their organization's Incident Management readiness for AI Incidents.
+Read the setup guide for your own games here: [Resources for Gameplay for IC](https://github.com/airctl/airctl-gameplay-resources/blob/main/README.md#gameplay-resources-repository-for-airctl-incident-capitans)
 - AI Incident Quick-Play Scenarios, to allow Incident teams with no AI experience to upskill their novice incident personnel through knowledge transfer and collaborative thinking on the highest-value AI Incident topics (community-contributed based on evidenced, validated priorities).
+Read more about how AIRCTL Quick Play Scenarios work in the [Scenarios Guide](https://github.com/airctl/airctl-gameplay-resources/blob/main/scenarios/AIRCTL-Project-Quick-Play-Scenarios-Guide.md).

 We are open to suggestions on anything else we should do next.
 Comment Box --> https://forms.gle/Yjaq9eZoeqaT4wAJ6